 - American Patchwork & Quilting Quilt Along (Read more about it here.)

 - Pat Sloan‘s Globetrotting Block of the Month with Free Quilt Patterns (Get details here.)

-- Quilts and More Welcome Home wall hanging series (in Quilts and More Fall)
+- Quilts and More Welcome Home wall hanging series (in Quilts and More Winter)

-I have some tips for jumpstarting your creativity.
+I have some tips for prioritizing projects.
 (See my tips for making your list here.)

 Happy quilting in 2014!
 Share your own quilting to-do list in the comments and make sure to check back to see my progress.